 Hike from Iseltwald to the Giessbach waterfalls - Switzerland

 Would you like to combine two highlights in Switzerland in just one hike?
-Then you should take this hike from the picturesque Iseltwald to the Giessbach waterfalls.
+Check out this hike from the picturesque Iseltwald to the Giessbach Falls.

 bus stop in Iseltwald